Who decides what good behaviour is? What are the rules around how things are, or should be done, and are these any use today?

 Where do we draw the line between bad manners and bad behaviour?

-Decorum is a series of projects by intergenerational arts charity Magic Me.
-The projects seek to explore what ‘good behaviour’ means for women in the 21st Century.
+Decorum comprised a series of projects by intergenerational arts charity Magic Me.
+The projects sought to explore what ‘good behaviour’ means for women in the 21st Century.

-In 2018 we have had 3 projects looking at this topic, in London, Southend and Peterborough.
+In 2018 3 projects looked at this topic, in London, Southend and Peterborough.
 Each group, made up of school age girls and older women from the community, made a film (or films) as part of their work.
-We are now inviting you to get involved.
+In October 2018 we then invited the public to get involved through a month long digital campaign.

 I was so surprised to discover that we didn’t all have the same understanding of good manners!

-You can watch these films here, with reflections from lead artist, Sue Mayo about each project:
+You can watch the films here, with reflections from lead artist, Sue Mayo about each project:

 In Decorum (Tower Hamlets) we were interested in how we manage behaviours we are not sure about, so we thought about people eating together with different understandings of good manners, houses with a ‘shoes off rule’ who have a guest who doesn’t know the rule, people crying or singing in the street, with different reactions.
 The group had many different ideas of decorum, springing from different life experience and different cultural and faith frameworks, but there were also just different human reactions to situations. , and we wanted to show how much has to be navigated in living in London.